Auguste de Montferrand: St. Isaac's Cathedral (1816–1858)

-Alexander's Column (1829–1834)
+Alexander Column (1829–1834)

 Montferrand designed the monument to the late Alexander I as a column, crowned with a cross; later, he changed the cross to an angel.
 The cost was estimated at 1.2 million roubles.
 The 600 t column had to be carved out of Finnish rocks in Virolahti, more than 100 nmi from St. Petersburg, and transported by barge.
 Critics predicted that the column would fall apart upon separation from the rock, but Montferrand's experience with the columns of St. Isaac's persuaded Nicholas I, who approved the project in December 1829.

 Montferrand selected the quarry contractor in March 1830, in a bidding war that reduced the column price from 420 thousand to 150 thousand roubles.
 Carving took a year and a half, and in September 1831 the column safely separated from the rock.
 By April 1832, the carvers completed shaping it and started blasting the path from the quarry to the loading bay.
 The barge loading nearly ended in a catastrophe.
 The column broke through the ramp and threatened to roll over the barge; a team of 300 workers managed to set it back in place.

 At the same time, crews in St. Petersburg prepared the foundation and scaffolding; the cost estimate doubled to 2.36 million roubles.
 Montferrand summoned a total of 2,090 soldiers, officers, and professionals to erect the column, raising it safely on August 30, 1832.
 Precisely two years later, the monument was inaugurated by Nicholas.

 In 1836–1837, Montferrand completed the Palace Square with fencing and gas lights.
 He prepared five different designs for the building terminating the eastern side of the square, but the Guards Corps building was awarded to Alexander Brullov.

 Completion of Kazansky Cathedral and Square (1827–1837)

-As the chief architect of St. Petersburg's largest construction site, Montferrand supervised many other architectural jobs for the State, notably repairs of Kazan Cathedral.
+As the chief architect of St. Petersburg's largest construction site, Montferrand supervised a number of other architectural jobs for the State, notably repairs of Kazan Cathedral.
 The cathedral was built in 1801–1811 by Andrey Voronikhin with temporary fittings.
 By 1827, the plaster sculptures were falling apart, and a leaking roof threatened to destroy frescoes and floors.
 Nicholas assigned Montferrand to fix the roof, replace floors, and install permanent, durable sculptures and finishes.
 Montferrand also supervised new fresco paintings (The Four Evangelists).
 He lost the bid to design the new iconostasis to young Konstantin Thon.

 Montferrand, as the cathedral's architect, landscaped the adjacent square and designed the monuments to Kutuzov and Barclay de Tolly.
 The statues were made by Boris Orlovsky, and the bases by Vasily Stasov.